A guide on how to run the codebase locally.

 folder in its own VS Code window, but using

-the pre-configured Workspace is recommended.
+the pre-configured Workspace is recommended.api

 directory: